nisha0626/AVAXM3/README.md

 Web browser with Remix (https://remix.ethereum.org/) for contract interaction

 # Smart Contract
-CustomToken.sol
+contract NISHA_TOKEN
-CustomToken.sol is the main smart contract defining our custom token.
+contract NISHA_TOKEN is the main smart contract defining our token.
 You can modify this contract to customize the token's features, such as the name, symbol, total supply, and any additional functionality.

-Interacting with the Contract
+# Interacting with the Contract
 Open Remix in your web browser: https://remix.ethereum.org/

 In Remix, create a new file and paste the contents of contracts/CustomToken.sol.